-Management-priority command Parameter Description Switch(config)# qos management-priority [0-7] [0-7] Specify management traffic default 802.1p priority bit.
-No command Switch(config)# no qos management-priority Set management traffic priority back to the default.
-Management-priority example Switch(config)# qos management-priority 4 Set management traffic priority to 4.
+Management-priority command Parameter Description Switch(config)# qos management-priority [0-7] [0-7] Specify 802.1p priority bit for the management traffic.
+Port user priority command Switch(config-if-PORT-PORT)# qos user-priority [0-7] [0-7] Specify the user priority between 0 and 7 for the ports.
+No command Switch(config)# no qos management-priority Set the priority bit setting of the management traffic back to the default.
+Switch(config-if-PORT-PORT)# no qos user- priority Set the selected ports' user priority setting back to the default.
+Management-priority example Switch(config)# qos management-priority 4 Set the priority bit of the management traffic to 4.
+Port user priority example Switch(config)# interface 1-3 Enter several discontinuous port numbers separated by commas or a range of ports with a hyphen.
+Switch(config-if-1-3)# qos user-priority 3 Set the user priority to 3 for the selected ports.

-NOTE: To check the setting of management traffic priority, please refer to 2.5.17 VLAN Command.
+NOTE: To check the setting of management traffic priority and port user priority, please refer to 2.5.17 VLAN Command.